-- Other features – Track folders, group tracks, polar loop recorder, Step Record, Takes and comping, Comprehensive MIDI and audio editors, Drum and notation editor, quick automation, spectral display, Pitch automation tec.
+- Other features – Track folders, group tracks, polar loop recorder, Step Record, Takes and comping, Comprehensive MIDI and audio editors, Drum and notation editor, quick automation, spectral display, Pitch automation etc.

 Motu Digital Performer comes with a professional looking user interface which features an arrangement window, mix console window, control panel, MIDI and audio clip editor, VST instrument window etc.

-In the default work space you get an arrangement window, tracks region, control panel and individual track view.
-Its just like Cubase interface.
-But you can customize the work space by adding mix console and other windows.
+In the default workspace you get an arrangement window, tracks region, control panel and individual track view.
+It’s just like the Cubase interface.
+But you can customize the workspace by adding a mix console and other windows.
 The window consolidation feature gives you the ability to consolidate different windows with each other to speed up the workflow.

 When you understand the user interface you can speed up your music production.
-The wide list of keyboard hsortcuts and consolidated window feature powers up its woirkflow to become fast.
+The wide list of keyboard shortcuts and consolidated window feature powers up its workflow to become fast.

 However, when it comes to the speed, some digital audio workstations such as FL Studio can beat it but if you want an overall DAW where you could produce different kind of music as well as scoring works it would be a great DAW for you.
 The quack automation feature makes it a great DAW for film scoring.